Petrochori, Achaea

-Petrochori (Greek: Πετροχώρι meaning rock village) is a village in Achaea, Greece.
+Petrochori (Greek: Πετροχώρι meaning rock village) is a village and a community in Achaea, Greece.
 It is part of the municipality of West Achaea.
 It is located 6 km south of Kato Achaia, and 25 km southeast of Patras.
-The population of Petrochori in 2001 was 177 for the village and 721 for the community, which consists of the villages Petrochori, Karya, Lampraiika, Logothetis, Veskoukaiika, Vythoulkas and Zampeteika.
+The community consists of the villages Petrochori, Karya, Lampraiika, Logothetis, Veskoukaiika, Vythoulkas and Zampeteika.
 The nearest villages are Ano Achaia to the northeast and Elaiochori to the east.